jacobworrel/react-windowed-select/README.md

 ## Props

 `react-windowed-select` is just a wrapper around `react-select`.
-All props passed to the `WindowedSelect` component are forwarded to the underlying `Select` component from `react-select`.
+All props passed to the `WindowedSelect` component are forwarded to the default exported `Select` component from `react-select`.

 ### windowThreshold | default = 100